marcusoftnet/marcusoftnet.github.io/_posts/2017-06-15-coaching-when-not-asked-to.md

 ---
 layout: post
-title: "Coaching when not asked to"
+title: "Coaching when help is not wanted or important"
 author: "Marcus Hammarberg"
 date: 2017-06-15 10:01:44
 tags: